All locations will be closed on Monday, May 29, in observance of Memorial Day.

 $16M Boost Brings Hospice House Dream to Life.

-A state-of-the-art, one-of-a-kind hospice house is on the horizon for Hospice of the Red River Valley, thanks to a low-interest loan with no fees from Gate City Bank.
+A state-of-the-art, one-of-a-kind hospice house is on the horizon for Hospice of the Red River Valley, thanks to a low-interest loan from Gate City Bank.

 Tracee Capron knows what it’s like to sit at the bedside of someone in need of respite.
 To hold their hand when their pain increases.
 To read a passage of scripture to prepare them for the journey ahead.
 To share a laugh while looking through an old photo album.
 To serve a warm, home-cooked meal that brings comfort.
 For 30 years, she’s experienced firsthand the grace that’s found through hospice.